Skip to main content

 Mostly D

 You are ahead of most organisations in this research.
-The question is whether your CLV model is operational and embedded in governance, or still a framework that has not yet reached board-level reporting.
+The question is whether your CLV model is operational and embedded in day-to-day governance, or still a framework that has not yet reached board-level reporting.

 Customer Value Maturity Ladder